-- A significant proportion of the number of physicians (20-25%) pro-6) viding there to the public received their preliminary medical education in foreign countries (Tables XI and XII).
-A difference in educational background is revealed in the results of specialty board examinations.
-There is a progressive increase in the use of hospital services (Table XIII).
-7) There is a significant use of the resources of emergency services to 8) provide care to ambulatory patients with non-catastrophic illness.
-There has been a steady increase in the number of hospitals affiliated 9) with academic medical centers and in the number of graduate educational programs offered in these institutions (Table XIV).
-The total number of positions in graduate medical education has 10) increased significantly from 32,840 in 1952-53 to 65,308 in 1972-73 (Tables XV and XVI).
-More women are being accepted into schools of medicine and the 11) - majority of them seek careers in specialties providing primary care (Tables XVII and XVIII).
+- 6) A significant proportion of the number of physicians (20-25%) providing thre to the public received their preliminary medical education in foreign countries (Tables XI and XII).
+A difference in educational background is revealed in the results of specialty board examinations. - 7) There is a progressive increase in the use of hospital services (Table XIII). - 8) There is a significant use of the resources of emergency services to provide care to ambulatory patients with non-catastrophic illness. - 9) There has been a steady increase in the number of hospitals affiliated with academic medical centers and in the number of graduate educational programs offered in these institutions (Table XIV). - The total number of positions in graduate medical education has increased significantly from 32,840 in 1952-53 to 65,308 in 1972-73 (Tables XV and XVI). - More women are being accepted into schools of medicine and the majority of them seek careers in specialties providing primary care (Tables XVII and XVIII). - 12) The vast majority of medical graduates in this country enter formal residency programs and become eligible for board certification (Table XIX). - 13) There is a growing number of interdisciplinary physician groups (Table VIII). - 14) If voluntary changes are to occur in order simultaneously to depress the rate of production of some specialists and to increase the number of primary care physicians, the schools of medicine, the institutions responsible for graduate education, the certifying specialty boards, the accrediting agencies, national and regional professional organizations, states, and the federal government will all have to participate.